 How often have you reached for “anti-itch” cream following a mosquito bite or a brush with poison ivy?
 If you’ve experienced Michigan summers, you probably have a tube of over-the-counter hydrocortisone or diphenhydramine cream handy.
-Or maybe you’ve had surgery or an injury and applied a prescription lidocaine or fentanyl patch for pain control.
+Or maybe you’ve had surgery or an injury and applied a prescription lidocaine or synthetic opioid patch for pain control.

 Many people are familiar with medications available as topical creams, lotions, and transdermal patches.
 What many don’t know is how many of those topical medications can be dangerous or deadly for our furry friends.
 Pets are most often accidentally exposed to topical medications by chewing on and puncturing tubes or licking their owners following application.

 In most cases, no specific antidote exists.
 Treatment consists of inducing vomiting, administering activated charcoal to decrease absorption, anti-seizure medication, and supportive care with IV fluids to maintain hydration.
 Preventing exposure by educating physicians, pharmacists, and pet owners is truly the best option.

 Read on for some particularly dangerous topical medications.

 5-Fluorouracil (5-FU) is available as a 5% topical cream in 40 gram tubes.
 (That’s a bit more than an ounce for the non-metrically minded.)
 Its most common usage is to treat human skin cancers.
 For our pets, it can be deadly even in very small amounts.
 A 20 pound dog who chews a tube and manages to swallow 2 to 3 grams of 5-FU ointment has ingested a potentially lethal dose.